DRBD-Mamba for Robust and Efficient Brain Tumor Segmentation with Analytical Insights: The Proposed Methodology

 The input is passed through a CNN encoder with six 3D convolution stages that progressively down-sample the feature maps and extract hierarchical local representations.
 The output of the $i$-th encoder stage is defined as $e_i \in \mathbb{R}^{C_i \times H_i \times W_i \times D_i}$, where $i \in [1,6]$ and $C_i, H_i, W_i, D_i$ denote the number of channels and spatial dimensions at stage $i$.
 The core component of our architecture is the locality-preserving bi-directional quantized Mamba module, designed to capture long-range dependencies within high-dimensional semantic features.
 Specifically, one bi-directional Mamba module is incorporated into the bottleneck, and another is integrated into the skip connection from the preceding encoder stage.
 This design choice is motivated by the complementary strengths of convolution and sequence modeling: convolution excels at aggregating fine-grained local features in higher-resolution stages, whereas Mamba effectively models long-range dependencies in lower-resolution feature maps with richer semantic details, all while maintaining linear computational complexity.
 The features from the forward and reverse Mamba scans are adaptively fused to derive rich semantic representations.

 To further improve robustness, we introduce a quantization block that discretizes the features extracted by the Mamba module.
-By constraining the feature space to a fixed number of discrete embeddings, this block reduces sensitivity to noise and prevents overfitting by discouraging memorization of specific patterns.
+By constraining the feature space to a fixed number of discrete embeddings, this block reduces sensitivity to noise.
 Finally, the decoder, composed of convolution blocks with upsampling, reconstructs the high-dimensional features into the final segmentation output.